-New scenarios in a changing world require the development of new techniques and approaches to better sustain and manage our forests worldwide.
-The gain of knowledge through the study of ecological interactions and ecosystem functions will provide us with significant information to develop such novel approaches highly important for society.
-Therefore, my major goal is to help gathering new methods to improve forest management and restoration.
+New scenarios in a changing world require the development of new techniques and approaches to better manage and control our forests worldwide.
+Knowledge of knowledge through ecological interactions and ecosystem functions will provide us with significant information for the development of such new approaches, which are very important to society.
+Therefore, my main goal is to help bring together new methods for better forest management and restoration.

 In southern Sweden, direct seeding of nut-producing tree species has a great potential to reduce the costs of forest restoration projects.
 However, previous studies identified seed predation by granivorous rodents as a major problem upon direct sowing.
 Therefore, the aim of my project is to find how rodents could be deterred during foraging by volatile odorant molecules from their predators and how these predator cues could be used as repellents.
 This project will increase our knowledge in predator and prey interaction dynamics.
 The identification of such volatiles will reduce the costs of restoration programs which could also be motivation for more land owners to restore broadleaved forest to its original state using close to nature silviculture.

-Additionally to my current project in southern Sweden I have also carried out research in countries such as Costa Rica, Panama, Germany and the Philippines.
+In addition to my current project in southern Sweden I have also done research in countries such as Costa Rica, Panama, Germany and the Philippines.

 Master of Science: M.Sc.
-Forest Sciences and Forest Ecology - Tropical and International Forestry, 2015, Georg-August-Universität Göttingen, Göttingen, Germany.
+Forest Sciences and Forest Ecology - Tropical and International Forestry, 2015, Georg-August University of Göttingen, Göttingen, Germany.

 Bachelor of Science: B.Sc.
 Tropical Biology, 2010, Universidad Nacional de Costa Rica, Heredia, Costa Rica.